alicht/heroku-deployment/passport2.md

 ```

-No we have to create the user model.
+Now we have to create the user model.

 ```javascript
 // models/user.js